-Whether The Last Kingdom’s fifth season sees any curtains for Uhtred is yet to be seen, but there are clear parallels in the figure of a Northumbrian warrior, drawn into the various politics of different parts of Viking Age England.
+There are clear parallels in the figure of a Northumbrian warrior, drawn into the various politics of different parts of Viking Age England.

 Bernard Cornwell, the historical novelist behind The Last Kingdom books, has never claimed his Uhtred to be anything other than a work of fiction, but there remains a personal note that sounds across a millennium.
 When he first turned his hand to the Viking Age in The Last Kingdom, first published in 2004, Cornwell’s imagination was fired by the discovery the family name of his biological father, Oughtred, and the links that this gave him to Northumbria.

 Cornwell may not be able to lay claim to a lost birth right in the form of Bebbanburg, but his sense of personal connections adds to a story that resounds through the ages.

 Seven Kings Must Die is available to stream on Netflix now